mmeendez8/mmeendez8.github.io/_posts/2024-04-23-kubernetes-horizontal-pod-autoscaler-guide.md

 </div>

 {:refdef: class="image-caption"}
 *Figure 1.
-Grafana plot showing memory and CPU usages* {: refdef}
+Grafana plot showing memory and CPU usages.
+Note pod colors differ between CPU and Memory usage* {: refdef}

-What I observed was that at 13:10, we had three pods running with memory usage around `1100 MB` and CPU usage less than `100m`.
+What I observed was that at 12:20, we had three pods running with memory usage around `1100 MB` and CPU usage less than `100m`.
 Both metrics appeared to be below the target values: `1215 MB (=0.9*1350 MB)` for memory and `450m (=0.9*500m)` for CPU.
 So, why were there three pods running?

 ## Visualization tool